Liver Region Pathology

 Porcelain GB: This is rare and associated with carcinoma of the GB.
 Superficially it can resemble a WES sign but what is present is calcification of the GB wall.
 This creates a thin, calcified outer wall with a posterior shadow.
 There is no hypoechoic middle layer or a thicker beginning stone layer.
 Here is an example of a porcelain GB.
 Magnification on the top layer is probably needed to be sure it isn’t a WES sign.

 Cholecystitis: In the clinic setting, acalculous cholecystitis is rarely an issue, so the absence of gallstones or sludge makes cholecystitis extremely unlikely.
 If stones or sludge are present, carefully measure the thickness of the anterior GB wall interfacing the liver (short or long axis).
-Use a magnified view with the GB in the middle of the screen to do this well.
+Use a magnified view of an optimized GB image.
 As mentioned in the previous chapter, don’t measure a contracted GB wall.
 Normal wall thickness is less than 5 mm.
 In a thickened GB wall, there should be several layers with the outer layer hyperechoic.
 The hypoechoic middle layer is not pericholecystic fluid.
 Pericholecystic fluid is rare and would be beyond the outer wall of the GB.
 A thickened GB occurs in conditions other than cholecystitis (ascites, elevated right atrial pressure, and adenomyomatosis).
 Here is a magnified view of a patient with RUQ pain, gallstones, and a GB wall that measured greater than 5 mm and showed three layers with the outer layer hyperechoic.

 Murphy sign: To perform the sonographic Murphy sign correctly, find the GB in a transverse subcostal view and position the probe lightly on the fundus of the GB.
 Then have the patient inspire deeply while steady pressure is maintained on the probe.
 Observe the degree of patient discomfort with this maneuver.
 Then, move the probe a little to each side of the GB and repeat the inspiration and pressure, assessing the pain again.
 A positive sonographic Murphy sign is pain that is increased with inspiration specifically where the GB is lying.